aurorascharff/rsc-workshop/STEPS.md

 ## Intro: What are client components?

 - Make ClientComponent inside client-server/_components and give it styles, add to page.tsx
-- Normal react components are marked with "use client"
+- Normal react components are marked with "use client", a react 19 directive
 - They are rendered on the server and then hydrated on the client like with normal SSR
 - onClick alert, onclick state change
 - Console log client